My Approach to Hormone Optimization for Longevity

 As I age, hormone levels decline across the board and my cells are progressively deprived of these crucial intercellular mediators.

-Proper hormone levels are crucial for gracious aging.
+Proper hormone levels are crucial for graceful aging.
 Hormones are needed to help with nutrient partitioning, energy generation, musculoskeletal health, brain function, heart health, and pretty much everything my body does.
 Furthermore, hormones are intricately linked to vitality.

+To me, longevity means much more than simply maximizing my lifespan.
+Above all else, it means maximizing my quality of life.
+If I had to choose, I would choose vitality over lifespan any day.
 In my opinion, achieving excellent health, performance, and well-being beyond the age of 50 is hardly possible without the use of at least some exogenous hormonal support – at least for most people.

-- First, hormones are important for maintaining the structure and function of all of the tissues and organs in my body.
+• First, hormones are important for maintaining the structure and function of all of the tissues and organs in my body.

-- Second, hormones have a major say in how I feel, which then co-determines the lifestyle choices I make.
+• Second, hormones have a major say in how I feel, which then co-determines the lifestyle choices I make.

 Hormones & lifespan